anthonybaulo/ml-proposals/proposals.md

 ## Data Sources

 The Alpha Vantage API will provide up to 20 years of daily stock history, including price and many technical indicators.
+I will create a pipeline that collects stock data from the API, merges the indicators with the price info, and stores it in a Postgres DB.

 [Table of Contents^](#top)<br>